Migori County: Economy

 The county has no official national park or game reserve.
 However, the county boasts of several interesting places of interest that one can find appealing to visit.

 Macalder Mines

-This is a 90 km gold belt that has been exploited for over 70 years by artisan miners using traditional method.
+This is a 90km gold belt that has been exploited for over 70 years by artisan miners using traditional method.

 Gogo Falls

 The dam which was built on River Kuja in 1957 provides a capacity of about 60 watts and is a primary source of power for the towns in the county and water for the dams.

 Thimlich Ohinga

-This is an old African civilization of the Luo people of Kadem clan formerly labeled Liare Valley and described as "the frightening dense forest."
+Thimlich Ohinga is an old African civilization of the Luo people of Kadem clan formerly labeled Liare Valley and described as "the frightening dense forest."
 This old settlement was a village built on stones by the early Luo/Suba people around the 14th century.
 Ohinga is a Luo word for fort wall.

 God Kweru Shrine

 Locally known as the "Calvary" this place is a religious site for the Legio Maria followers, a traditional African religion formed to fight colonialism in the 1940s.
 The followers of Legio Maria host their yearly pilgrimages at the Got Kweru shrine in Suna West.